-The following steps assume the user has already performed a failover involving a physical standby database and Flashback Database has been enabled on the old primary database.
-This procedure brings the old primary database back into the Data Guard configuration as a new physical standby database.
+The following steps assume that a failover has been performed to a physical standby database and that Flashback Database was enabled on the old primary database at the time of the failover.
+This procedure brings the old primary database back into the Data Guard configuration as a physical standby database.